 If one or more of our lessees files bankruptcy relief, the Bankruptcy Code provides that a debtor has the option to assume or reject the unexpired lease within a certain period of time.
-However, our lease arrangements with operators that operate more than one of our facilities are generally made pursuant required to assume or reject the master lease as a whole, rather than making the decision on a facility by facility basis, thereby preventing the debtor-lessee from assuming only the better performing facilities and terminating the leasing arrangement with respect to the poorer performing facilities.
+However, our lease arrangements with operators that operate more than one of our facilities are generally made pursuant to a single master lease covering all of that operator's facilities leased from us, and consequently, it is possible that in bankruptcy the debtor-lessee may be required to assume or reject the master lease as a whole, rather than making the decision on a facility by facility basis, thereby preventing the debtor-lessee from assuming only the better performing facilities and terminating the leasing arrangement with respect to the poorer performing facilities.
 The Bankruptcy Code generally requires that a debtor must assume or reject a contract in its entirety.
 Thus, a debtor cannot choose to keep the beneficial provisions of a contract while rejecting the burdensome ones; the contract must be assumed or rejected as a whole.
 However, where under applicable law a contract (even though it is contained in a single document) is determined to be divisible or severable into different agreements, or similarly where a collection of documents are determined to constitute separate agreements instead of a single, integrated contract, then in those circumstances a debtor/trustee may be allowed to assume some of the divisible or separate agreements while rejecting the others.

 Whether a master lease agreement would be determined to be a single contract or a divisible agreement, and hence whether a bankruptcy court would require a master lease agreement to be assumed or rejected as a whole, would depend on a number of factors some of which may include, but may not necessarily be limited to, the following:

-- -> applicable state law; - -> the parties' intent; - -> whether the master lease agreement and related documents were executed contemporaneously; - -> the nature and purpose of the relevant documents; - -> whether the obligations in various documents are independent; - -> whether the leases are coterminous: - -> whether a single check is paid for all properties; - -> whether rent is apportioned among the leases; - whether termination of one lease constitutes termination of all; - -> whether the leases may be separately assigned or sublet; - -> whether separate consideration exists for each lease; and - -> whether there are cross-default provisions.
+- Þ applicable state law; - Þ the parties' intent; - P whether the master lease agreement and related documents were executed contemporaneously; - Þ the nature and purpose of the relevant documents; - P whether the obligations in various documents are independent; - P whether the leases are coterminous; - Þ whether a single check is paid for all properties; - P whether rent is apportioned among the leases; - P whether termination of one lease constitutes termination of all;

+- P whether the leases may be separately assigned or sublet; - Þ whether separate consideration exists for each lease; and - Þ whether there are cross-default provisions.